 The strength and usefulness of the permanent collection will reside in the scope and quality of the objects acquired.
 The Art Gallery director and her/his advisers will seek for the collection original objects of exemplary artistic significance that 1) support the mission of the Art Gallery and the College; 2) illuminate the history of the visual arts as well as notable modern and contemporary trends; and 3) address the complexity of human creativity in a variety of visual media.
 Active areas of collecting include painting, graphic arts (prints and drawings) and photography.
 Both historic objects and the work of living artists fall within the collection’s scope.
 While sculpture, ceramics and new technological media are not excluded from active collecting efforts, limitations of storage and display space, long-term care issues and staff and faculty expertise must be factored into all acquisition decisions.

 The extant collection’s boundaries also encompass Native American and Pre-Columbian Latin American artifacts and some Classical Greek and Roman material.
 The Art Gallery staff also cares for plans, drawings and models associated with the College’s historic campus, paintings inherited from the school’s founder and the work of students and alumnae accumulated primarily as campus decoration.
 However, while the Art Gallery staff cares for this archaeological, archival and decorative material, these are not active areas of collecting.

-The Permanent Collection (please click on the exhibition title to open a PDF of the checklist)
+The Permanent Collection (Click on the exhibition title to open a PDF of the annotated checklist.)